 VW ID.4 Competition (As An Electric Tow Car)

-Now, in the reveal event, VW was very keen to point out that the ID.4 is ‘best in class’, making reference to several ICE compact SUVs from Toyota, Honda etc. Furthermore, they made no comparisons/references to any other electric vehicle, and VW has implied the ID.4 is not intended to compete against the Tesla Model Y, a fellow all-electric hatchback which can tow.
+Now, in the reveal event, VW was very keen to point out that the ID.4 is ‘best in class’, making reference to several ICE compact SUVs from Toyota, Honda etc. However, they made no comparisons/references to any other electric vehicle, and VW has implied the ID.4 is not intended to compete against the Tesla Model Y, a fellow all-electric hatchback that can tow.

-VW would state that the ID.4 does not have the range/features of the Tesla Model Y because its a cheaper more affordable car, which is true currently when looking at the ID.4 1st.
-However, its going to be interesting to see how the price of the more powerful AWD ID.4 compares to the Tesla Model Y.
+I’m sure VW would state that the ID.4 does not have the range/features of the Tesla Model Y because its a cheaper more affordable car, which is true currently when looking at the ID.4 1st and other RWD versions.
+However, there is only around £7k difference between the AWD ID.4 GTX and the Tesla Model Y Long Range which is also AWD but with more power, range, faster charging speed etc.

 My Thoughts On The VW ID.4…